I searched the net but didn't get the code so publishing it here.

 string theAddress;

-< PhoneNumber> thePhones;
+list < PhoneNumber> thePhones;

 Image *theImage;